Bavarian branch lines: History

-The First Branch Lines - Vizinalbahnen
+The first branch lines – Vizinalbahnen

 The first branch lines to appear in Bavaria – indeed in Germany – were the so-called Vizinalbahnen ('neighbourhood lines').
 This was a legal term and envisaged the costs of real estate acquisition and line construction being raised locally, whilst profits would be shared between state and district, in accordance with the statuted dated 29 April 1869.

 The first line to be built was the 5.5 kilometre stretch from Siegelsdorf to Langenzenn opened on 25 May 1872.
 Over the next seven years a further 14 Vizinalbahnen were built, including the Bavarian Ostbahn route from Wiesau – Tirschenreuth.

 Compared to the main lines, the regulations for these branch lines were relaxed.
 Steep inclines (up to 1:25), tight curves (100 m) and a narrower subgrade were permitted; as were lighter rails (or used main line rails), lighter vehicles and lower speeds.
 All the lines were standard gauge.
 Narrow gauge lines were much rarer in Bavaria than in other states.